kennybaquol/todolist/README.md

 - Visit the app: [To-Do List](https://todolist-delicate-thunder-8492.fly.dev/login)
 - Register/Log in to access your to-do lists.
-- Click on a list to view and manage list items.
+- Click on a list to view and manage tasks.
 - Add a new task by pressing `Enter` in an input field.
 - Delete a task by pressing `Backspace` on an empty field.
 - Check/uncheck tasks with the checkbox button.